vibbits/training-material/topics/data-management-plans/tutorials/0-Introduction/tutorial.md

 - Reaching agreement between stakeholders about ownership of data;
 - Reducing time and effort in the long term.
 The good news is that this online training will take you through the necessary steps to create a plan during the subsequent modules.

+### Questionnaire - Your Main Reason for Writing a DMP
+We are very interested in your main reason to write a Data Management Plan.
+Give us your main reason and we will show you the responses of other researchers in this course.

+[ays_poll id=10]

 ## RDM Support